ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 If a feature introduces sensitive data flows, abuse cases should be part of the design conversation.

-Security should not be an external reviewer standing at the end of the process.

-It should be part of how product and engineering make decisions.
+Security should not be an external reviewer standing at the end of the process; it should be part of how product and engineering make decisions.

 ### 4. Feedback Loops

 Every recurring vulnerability class should create organizational learning.

-Not only a ticket.

-A lesson.
-A pattern.
-A guardrail.
-A platform improvement.
-A standard.
-A migration plan.
-A better default.
+That learning should not stop at a ticket.
+It should become a lesson, a pattern, a guardrail, a platform improvement, a standard, a migration plan, or a better default.

 If the same issue appears again and again, the feedback loop is broken.

-The organization is receiving information but not changing behavior.
+The organization is receiving information without changing behavior.

 That is one of the clearest signs that the security program is operating downstream.